freevariable/Fulgance/README.md

 To run the sim in debug mode, modify the first line to add the -O option to python

 ### Command line options
-Fulgance will run without any such options.
+Fulgence will run fine without options, but there are several things you may wish to change:
 - Set a given duration (in seconds) using *mp.py --duration=seconds*, otherwise the sim will go on forever.
 - Pick a non-default route (the TestTrack route for instance) with *mp.py --route=TestTrack*
 - Choose a non-default schedule: *mp.py --schedule=myschedule.txt*